sergera/mc2-solidity/docs/Escrow.md

 - `amount`: Amount that was transferred.

 _Description:_
 Should be called by the owner in order to register previously transferred asset amounts to this contract.
-This function also emits the `Deposit` event, which can be listened to off-chain.
+This function also emits the `AcceptDeposit` event, which can be listened to off-chain.

 ---